 Does GDPR apply to me when I’m building on Bubble?

-Remember: GDPR may apply in situations where personal data is being used in a commercial setting and either you or certain of your users are located in the EU.
-So, if you’re working on a purely personal project for your own use, GDPR may not apply.
-If you’re sure that you will have no users in the EU, GDPR may not apply.
-And if you aren’t collecting “personal data”, GDPR may not apply (though see the below notes about Bubble-set cookies).
+So if you’re working on a purely personal project for your own use, GDPR may not apply.
+If you’re sure that you will have no users in the EU/EEA, GDPR may not apply.
+And if you aren’t collecting “personal data” at all, GDPR may not apply (but read more about about Bubble-set cookies below).

 How does Bubble comply with GDPR?

 At Bubble, we take user data privacy seriously.
 We’ve taken many steps to be compliant, with both our internal processes and client relationships.
 We also have tools to help you with “privacy by design”; incorporating those early in your app development process can assist with GDPR compliance.

 Bubble may act as both a data controller and a data processor.
 For example, when you sign up for a Bubble account to create your own Bubble app, Bubble is the controller of your personal data.
 When you deploy your app and end users sign up for an account, you are the data controller, and Bubble acts as a data processor.
 (Bubble provides a standard DPA for its clients.)